-A negative angle of attack occurring through turbulence or from simultaneously pulling down both Arisers results in a full frontal collapse of the leading edge of the canopy.
-The UP Trango X Race will normally reinflate quickly on its own, but can be assisted through the application of a light double-sided symmetrical brake input.
+A negative angle of attack occurring through turbulence or from simultaneously pulling down both A-risers results in a full frontal collapse of the leading edge of the canopy.
+The UP Summit XC4

 The stalls

 When a paraglider flies through the air a laminar and a turbulent airflow forms around the surface of the wing.
 When the laminar airflow along the top surface is interrupted, dangerous flight configurations follow - we say that the wing stalls.
 This is most often the consequence of attempting to fly with too high angle of attack.